oneapi-src/oneDPL/documentation/library_guide/dynamic_selection_api/auto_tune_policy.rst

 to make a selection.

-The auto-tune policy selects resources using runtime profiling. ``auto_tune_policy`` is useful for determining which resource has the best performance for a given kernel.
+The auto-tune policy selects resources using runtime profiling. ``auto_tune_policy`` is useful for determining which resource performs best for a given kernel.
 The choice is made based on runtime performance history, so this policy is only useful for kernels that have stable performance.
 Initially, this policy acts like ``round_robin_policy``, rotating through each resource (one or more times).
 Then, once it has